A word from the editor

 Below are some terms that tend to turn up in comments from me or the slushreaders.

 - Overwritten/overwrought.
 This usually means that the writer has gone overboard with images and metaphors.
 They may be good individually, but occur too often, or they may be strained from the start.
-Metaphors are great (cf. title of magazine), but should be used with finesse.
+Metaphors are great (cf. title of magazine), but should be used with care.
+They need to contribute to the story, not get in its way.

 - No story/resolution.
 A surprising number of stories don’t have enough story to them.
 That is, they’re slice-of-life pieces, or vignettes, or for some other reason add up to “So what?”
 ‘Weak resolution’ is my shorthand for “I didn’t feel satisfied with the emotional climax of the story.
 It didn’t wrap up in a way that made me feel reading the story had been a worthwhile investment of time and intellectual energy.”
 Sometimes the story just stops.
 Sometimes the end is fine, but just not strong enough for the bulk of story preceding it (a.k.a., the story was too long for the ending).
 As a reader, I want to feel some kind of emotional resolution when I reach the end of the piece – something that ties all the pieces together and makes me feel something more than “Gosh what a clever idea/unusual situation.”

 Of course, we’re not unique in providing feedback to authors.
-From my own experience, Beneath Ceaseless Skies, Deep Magic, Shimmer, and ASIM all consistently provide useful feedback.
+From my own experience, Beneath Ceaseless Skies, Deep Magic, and ASIM all consistently provide useful feedback.
+F&SF often provides great feedback as well.
 I’m sure there are many more venues that do, and of course Grinder and Duotrope provide an easy way to find these.
 Feel free to suggest other venues in the comments.

-If you have submitted five or more stories without an acceptance, were a Patreon supporter when you submitted, and want some overview feedback, send us an e-mail.
+If you have submitted five or more stories without an acceptance and want some overview feedback, contact us, listing the top five submitted stories you’d like feedback on.
 If I see a common weakness among your submissions, I’ll let you know, and suggest areas you might work on if you want to sell to us.